-The IAC is structured to maximise networking opportunities; its organisers place heavy emphasis on the creation of alliances and partnerships during the event’s run.
+The IAC is structured to maximise networking opportunities; its organizers place heavy emphasis on the creation of alliances and partnerships during the event’s run.
 IAC 2020 will provide a platform to network with the global space sector’s leaders across government, industry and academia, and to make critical business connections.
 It will allow for collaboration and cooperation on a domestic as well as an international level.

-Showcase your organisation
+Showcase your organization

-IAC 2020 will provide an opportunity for participating organisations to highlight their capabilities, their experience, their contributions and their innovations in the space sector and beyond to a wide spectrum of attendees and high-level representatives of international agencies.
+IAC 2020 will provide an opportunity for participating organizations to highlight their capabilities, their experience, their contributions and their innovations in the space sector and beyond to a wide spectrum of attendees and high-level representatives of international agencies.

 Be a part of Dubai’s iconic 2020 line-up